w-haibara/kakemoti/README.md

-# Kuirejo
+# kakemoti
-Kuirejo is a simple tool that executes workflows defined in the [Amazon States Language](https://states-language.net/).
+kakemoti is a simple tool that executes workflows defined in the [Amazon States Language](https://states-language.net/).
 It breaks up large scripts into pieces to improve readability, observability and serviceability.

 # TODO
 - [x] Top-level fields